Choonholic/ChzzkDownloader/README.md

---detect [DETECT]       Set detection interval (default: 60, 1-600) --name [NAME]           Set output filename format --work [WORK]           Set working directory
---out [OUT]             Set output directory
---temp [TEMP]           Set temporary directory --category [CATEGORY]   Set output categorize method (none|streamer) --exist [EXIST]         Set how to save when the target file already exists (rename|skip|overwrite) --threshold [THRESHOLD] Set the threshold % for stopping downloads when disk space is low (disable: -, default: 10, 3-30)
+--detect [DETECT]       Set detection interval (default: 60, 1-600) --name [NAME]           Set output filename format --work [WORK]           Set working directory --work-user [WORK_USER] Set username to use when working directory is on remote network --work-pass [WORK_PASS] Set password to use when working directory is on remote network --out [OUT]             Set output directory --out-user [OUT_USER]   Set username to use when output directory is on remote network --out-pass [OUT_PASS]   Set password to use when output directory is on remote network --temp [TEMP]           Set temporary directory --temp-user [TEMP_USER] Set username to use when temporary directory is on remote network --temp-pass [TEMP_PASS] Set password to use when temporary directory is on remote network --category [CATEGORY]   Set output categorize method (none|streamer) --exist [EXIST]         Set how to save when the target file already exists (rename|skip|overwrite) --threshold [THRESHOLD] Set the threshold % for stopping downloads when disk space is low (disable: -, default: 10, 3-30)